- An erythrocyte sedimentation rate (ESR) blood test can be done to check for inflammation or infection in your body.

 What is being tested?

-ESR is particularly useful in detecting two specific illnesses: giant cell arteritis and polymyalgia rheumatica.
+ESR blood tests are particularly useful in detecting two specific illnesses:

 How to prepare for this test